tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

 >
 > Many parts of the STL pull in symbols that are provided in a system library
 > rather than being inlined in templates.
 This introduces a large, complex C++
-> ABI dependency which would vastly complicate the LiveCode build and testing
+> ABI dependency which would vastly complicate the build and testing
 > process.
 >
 > Additionally, the performance characteristics of the various STL containers